insyspo/openalex/README.md

 The steps are as follows.
 - First file (Upload):
   - Using a Google VM we download the most recent dump.
+[OpenAlex dump](https://docs.openalex.org/download-all-data/openalex-snapshot).
-  - The dump is uploads as tables.
-One for each of the main entities.
+  - The dump is uploaded as tables.
+One for each of the main entities [Entities](https://docs.openalex.org/api-entities/entities-overview).
   - The tables have just one column as a JSON entry are uploaded to BigQuery using a project already set up.
 [How to create projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 - Second file (Model):
   - Everything is run over Google Colaboratory takig advatage of the internal authorisation mechanism.
 Also, the queries are organised in sequence.
 [Integrating Colab and BigQuery](https://colab.research.google.com/notebooks/bigquery.ipynb).